nicknazari/bouncing-box/README.md

 This program simulates the bouncing dvd logo and counts corner collisions.

-There is some math to verify that a certain set of values will guarantee a collision:
+There is an equation to verify that a certain set of values will guarantee a collision:

 - x = starting x
 - y = starting y